How to Handle a Job Rejection

 It’s also perfectly reasonable to reach out to your interviewer and ask for feedback; the most important thing is that you learn from each interview experience so you can be that much better next time.

 If there were a few gaps in your knowledge, or you couldn’t answer some of the interviewer’s questions – improve your preparation technique for next time.
 Make sure you read through and fully understand the job requirements.
 It’s also important you know your own CV inside out and exactly how your skills and experience meet the job specification.
-You can also read tips about answering some of the most common interview questions here.
+Check out our tips on preparing for your next interview.

 Don’t keep contacting

 It’s crucial that you stay motivated after a job rejection; keep applying for roles, and remember there are many, many more opportunities out there.
-Fish4jobs alone can offer you over 40,000 opportunities!
 So, don’t let one rejection put you off from applying for others.
-You will find your dream job eventually.
+You will find your dream job eventually - start searching the latest vacancies on Fish4jobs today.